ssugar/OldBlog/ExPbi/ExPbi.md

-# Excel and MS Power BI - Two Great Tools
+# Excel and MS Power BI
 ###### by [Scott Sugar](https://linkedin.com/in/scottsugar)

 When comparing different tools, it's often useful to try and understand the intended purpose of each tool.
 Microsoft Excel - created in 1987, was created as a traditional spreadsheet application.
 Given it's long life, it has a vast array of features and most business users feel very comfortable using it.
 As a traditional spreadsheet, it allows users to reference specific cells (or groups of cells), and do a variety of calculations (simple and complex).
 That being said, without complex lookups, add-ons, or manual copy/paste it is difficult to build relationships with other tables/data sources, so we're essentially dealing with a series of unrelated tables.
 Power BI is relatively new (July 2015), and is focused on data ingestion, easily building relationships between data sets, alerting, and publishing/sharing reports and dashboards.